ImperialSpaceCoalition/josh-challenge-5/README.md

 ## Getting Started

-1. Clone the repository to your local machine.
+1. follow the link to the deployed application here:
-2. Open the `index.html` file in your preferred web browser.

 ## Usage